 Visit the Counseling Psychology Programs website at: http://www.twu.edu/psychology-philosophy/grad-counseling-psychology.asp for additional details about the graduate programs.

 Application Deadline: Our application deadline is December 15.
 All application materials must be received by both the Office of Student Records and the Department of Psychology & Philosophy by the specified deadline.
 Please note that it is the applicant's responsibility to ensure that all materials are received by December 15.
 Applicants are encouraged to confirm receipt of their materials by contacting The Office of Student Records at 940-898-3076 or Dr. Porras, in the Department of Psychology & Philosophy, at 940-898-2312.

 International Student Applicants: International applicants are encouraged to apply and should check admissions requirements at www.twu.edu/admissions/international.asp or contact the Office of Student Records at 940-898-3076.

 On-Campus Interviews: On-campus interviews are required.
 The Admissions Coordinator, Dr. Porras, will contact those applicants we invite to interview.
-For the Fall 2013 applicants, on-campus interviews will be held on Friday, February 21, 2014.
+For applicants applying in Dec.
+2014 for August 2015 admission, on-campus interviews will be held on Friday, February 6, 2015.

 Accepting an Offer: Should you decide to accept our offer, your reply, in writing, must be received on or before April 15, pursuant with the policy of the American Psychological Association.
 Submit confirmation of your acceptance to Dr. Porrasvia: e-mail (email@example.com), fax (940-898-2312), or mail (Dr. Claudia Porras, Counseling Psychology Doctoral Program Admissions Coordinator, Department of Psychology & Philosophy, Texas Woman's University, P.O.
 Box 425470, Denton, Texas 76204-5470).